AskMediaGroup/rd-tool/README.md

 Available subcommands:

-  jobs copyToProject <project_origin> <project_destination>                  Copy all the jobs from project_origin to project_destination, keep group hierarchy and create new UUIDs project backupToFile <export_project> <export_file>                        Backup Rundeck projects to a zip file project exportToInstance <project_name> <rundeck_instance>                 Export Rundeck project to another Rundeck instance
+  jobs copyToAllProjects <project_origin> [<exclude_project_regexp>]         Copy all the jobs from project_origin to all projects excluding, keep group hierarchy and create new UUIDs jobs copyToProject <project_origin> <project_destination>                  Copy all the jobs from project_origin to project_destination, keep group hierarchy and create new UUIDs project backupToFile <export_project> <export_file>                        Backup Rundeck projects to a zip file project exportToInstance <project_name> <rundeck_instance>                 Export Rundeck project to another Rundeck instance